9 Appendix

 Because the latter convergence is uniform (Assumption v), the solution \(\boldsymbol\theta_{MLE}\) almost surely converges to the solution to the limit problem: \[ \mbox{argmax}_\theta \mathbb{E}_{\boldsymbol\theta_0}(\log f(Y;\boldsymbol\theta)) = \mbox{argmax}_\theta \int_{\mathcal{Y}} \log f(y;\boldsymbol\theta)f(y;\boldsymbol\theta_0) dy. \]

-Properties of the Kullback information measure (see Prop.
-9.9), together with the identifiability assumption (ii) implies that the solution to the limit problem is unique and equal to \(\boldsymbol\theta_0\).
+The properties of the Kullback information measure (see Prop.
+9.9), together with the identifiability assumption (ii), imply that the solution to the limit problem is unique and equal to \(\boldsymbol\theta_0\).

 Consider a r.v. sequence \(\boldsymbol\theta\) that converges to \(\boldsymbol\theta_0\).
 The Taylor expansion of the score in a neighborood of \(\boldsymbol\theta_0\) yields to: \[ \frac{\partial \log \mathcal{L}(\boldsymbol\theta;\mathbf{y})}{\partial \boldsymbol\theta} = \frac{\partial \log \mathcal{L}(\boldsymbol\theta_0;\mathbf{y})}{\partial \boldsymbol\theta} + \frac{\partial^2 \log \mathcal{L}(\boldsymbol\theta_0;\mathbf{y})}{\partial \boldsymbol\theta \partial \boldsymbol\theta'}(\boldsymbol\theta - \boldsymbol\theta_0) + o_p(\boldsymbol\theta - \boldsymbol\theta_0) \]